Flat feet in a child do not need treatment if they are not causing pain or walking problems.

-Rigid or painful flat feet need to be checked by a health care provider.
+Rigid or painful flat feet need to be checked by a provider.
 The treatment depends on the cause of the flat feet.

 For tarsal coalition, treatment starts with rest and possibly a cast.
 Surgery may be needed if pain does not improve.